Wiedemann-Franz law violation domain for graphene and nonrelativistic systems: Conclusion

-After developing this step by step NF to F frameworks, we have identified four regions along the axis of normalized Fermi energy - \begin{itemize} \item Above $10$: Lorenz ratio is one and it can be called hardcore NF Ohmic domain.
-Sommerfeld limit of our NF expression can explain it easily. \item Within $2.5$ to $10$: Lorenz raio become less than one and it can be called NF but non-ohmic type domain.
-Our NF expression of Lorenz ratio and experimental data both hint this domain. \item Within $0.7$ to $2.5$: It is the transition domain from NF to F by showing less than one to greater than one values of Lorenz ratio. \item Below $0.7$: Here, Lorenz ratio becomes greater than one and it can be called Fluid domain as enhancing trend in fluid theory and experimental data towards lower doping range is noticed. \end{itemize} At the end, for final quantitative data matching, we have demonstrated a sandwich estimation of F and NF results.
+Present work has explored the WF law violation of electrons in graphene in terms of a non-fluid to fluid transition framework.
+After developing a step by step NF to F frameworks, we have identified four regions along the axis of normalized Fermi energy $\frac{\epsilon_F}{T}$ at $T=60^\circ$ K: \begin{itemize} \item $\frac{\epsilon_F}{T} > 10$: Lorenz ratio is one and it can be called hardcore NF Ohmic domain.
+Sommerfeld limit of our NF expression can explain it easily. \item Within $2.5<\frac{\epsilon_F}{T}<10$: Lorenz raio become less than one and it can be called NF but non-ohmic type domain.
+Our NF expression of Lorenz ratio and experimental data both hint this domain. \item $0.7<\frac{\epsilon_F}{T}<2.5$: It is the transition domain from NF to F by showing less than one to greater than one values of Lorenz ratio. \item $\frac{\epsilon_F}{T} < 0.7$: Here, Lorenz ratio becomes greater than one and it can be called Fluid domain as enhancing trend in fluid theory and experimental data towards lower doping range is noticed. \end{itemize} At the end, for final quantitative data matching, we have demonstrated a sandwich estimation of F and NF results.
 However, present article intend to draw the attention of reader on the qualitative message of NF to F transition.
 This association of enhancement Lorenz ratio observation in the Dirac fluid domain with the NF to F transition is agreement with earlier theoretical works.
-Although, some alternative explanations are also addressed by some earlier works, more theoretical studies are probably required for better understanding about this WF law violation in graphene system.